 Anokiigamig Construction LP is a limited partnership that was created for the purpose of carrying on the business of construction and general contracting.
-The partnership was formed during the year ended March 31, 2019.

 Naicatchewenin First Nation Notes to Consolidated Financial Statements

 4. Government Business Enterprises and Partnerships, at modified equity (continued)